 For a single campaign, your content marketing strategy probably looks a bit like this:

 But, what if you didn’t have to repeat steps 3 to 6?
-What if you could build an outreach list so advantageous that you only had to send a few strategic email pitches to meet your backlink goals?
+What if you could build an outreach list so advantageous that you only had to send a few strategic email pitches to meet backlink goals and lift up those PR metrics?

 By taking advantage of the natural syndication networks that exist between online publishers, the power of a single email pitch is far-reaching.